rreece/deep-learning-101/README.md

 That village needs to communicate well.
 This is meant to help clarify some of the important language used in deep learning.

 There is nothing novel in this.
-It is meant to be the basics quick, and links for you to go read the references.
+It is meant to be the basics, quick, and links for you to go read the references.